CrunchyData/postgres-operator/hugo/content/Security/_index.md

 If the user is unauthorized for a pgo command, the user will get back this response:

-    FATA[0000] Authentication Failed: 40
+    Error:  Authentication Failed: 401

 ## Making Security Changes
-The Operator today requires you to make Operator security changes in the pgouser and pgorole files, and for those changes to take effect you are required to re-deploy the Operator:
+The Operator today requires you to make Operator user security changes in the pgouser and pgorole files, and for those changes to take effect you are required to re-deploy the Operator:

     make deployoperator

-This will recreate the *pgo-auth-secret* Secret that stores these files and is mounted by the Operator during its initialization.
+This will recreate the *pgo-config* ConfigMap that stores these files and is mounted by the Operator during its initialization.

 ## API Security

-The Operator REST API is secured with keys stored in the *pgo-auth-secret* Secret.
+The Operator REST API is secured with keys stored in the *pgo.tls* Secret.
 Adjust the default keys to meet your security requirements using your own keys.
-The *pgo-auth-secret* Secret is created when you run:
+The *pgo.tls* Secret is created when you run:

     make deployoperator

 The keys are generated when the RBAC script is executed by the cluster admin:

     make installrbac

+The the Secret keys within the *pgo-apiserver* container are mounted at:

+    /apiserver.local.config/certificates/tls.crt
+    /apiserver.local.config/certificates/tls.key

+You can view the TLS secret using:

+    kubectl get secret pgo.tls -n pgo or
+    oc get secret pgo.tls -n pgo

+The key and cert that are generated by the default installation are found here:

+    $PGOROOT/conf/postgres-operator/server.crt
+    $PGOROOT/conf/postgres-operator/server.key

+The key and cert are generated using the *deploy/gen-api-keys.sh* script.
+That script gets executed when running:

+    make installrbac

+You can extract the server.key and server.crt from the Secret using the
+following:

+    oc get secret pgo.tls -n $PGO_NAMESPACE -o jsonpath='{.data.tls\.key}' | base64 --decode > /tmp/server.key
+    oc get secret pgo.tls -n $PGO_NAMESPACE -o jsonpath='{.data.tls\.crt}' | base64 --decode > /tmp/server.crt

+This server.key and server.crt can then be used to access the *pgo-apiserver* REST API.